Aaron-Bopp/TIM/40_Evergreens/Mental illness is a reaction to ones environment.md

 While some of these stimuli are unavoidable ([[capitalism]]) other can be affected and regulated.

+[[Biology supports the validity of trans people]] and [[Mental health is a reaction to one's environment]], so often there will be many comorbid [[mental illness]] that can be treated, when the chemical imbalances in your brain are the root cause.
 Ways to alter our environment:
 - [[Tips for concentration]]